-Six term U.S. Representative Anning Smith Prall received brief mention in April 8th's profile on Esli Lyle Sutton, the man whom Prall defeated for a seat in Congress in 1926.
+Six-term U.S. Representative Anning Smith Prall received brief mention in April 8th's profile on Esli Lyle Sutton, the man whom Prall defeated for a seat in Congress in 1926.
 A lifelong New Yorker, Prall was a past member of the New York City Board of Education and city tax commissioner prior to his years in Congress.
-Further politic honors came his way following his leaving the house, as he was appointed by then President Franklin Roosevelt to the Federal Communications Commission.
+Further political honors came his way following his leaving the house, as he was appointed by then-President Franklin Roosevelt to the Federal Communications Commission.

 The son of William and Josephine Rebecca Prall, Anning S. Prall was born at Port Richmond, Staten Island on September 17, 1870.
 His early education occurred in Staten Island and in the early 1890s enrolled at New York University.
 He would later enter into the employ of the New York World newspaper, where he worked as a reporter.
 In 1896 he left that paper and entered the Richmond County clerk's office, where he served as chief clerk for several years.
 Prall married in January 1892 to Jane Beaver and had two sons, Anning Mortimer and Bryan.